Local bi-Lipschitz classification of semialgebraic surfaces: Bi-Lipschitz classification in the case .

 For the converse, let us suppose that $X_f$ and $X_g$ are semialgebraically bi-Lipschitz equivalent with respect to the inner metric.
-From the Classification Theorem, it follows that the associated H\"older Complexes $\tilde{\Gamma}_f$ and $\tilde{\Gamma}_g$ are combinatorially equivalent.
-As a consequence, we get the outer bi-Lipschitz equivalence between $f(D(f))$ and $g(D(g)).$ Notice that this bi-Lipschitz equivalence can be extended to the ambient space (see \cite{LA}).
+From the Classification Theorem \ref{Clas_theo}, it follows that the associated H\"older Complexes $\tilde{\Gamma}_f$ and $\tilde{\Gamma}_g$ are combinatorially equivalent.
+As a consequence, we get the outer bi-Lipschitz equivalence between $f(D(f))$ and $g(D(g))$ and also bi-Lipschitz equivalence between the polar curves $\Gamma^1 (X_f)$ and $\Gamma^1 (X_g)$.
+Notice that this bi-Lipschitz equivalence can be extended to the ambient space (see \cite{LA}).
 Furthermore, as $f$ and $g$ are finitely determined, the only singularities of $link(f)$ and $link(g)$ are transverse double points, then these two sets are Lipschitz normally embedded.
 Hence, it follows that $link(f)$ and $link(g)$ are outer bi-Lipschitz equivalent.

 \end{preuve}